Varnish must properly cover the entire surface with enough coats before it can protect a surface. So, how many coats of varnish do you need?

 Outdoor Furniture

-On outdoor furniture, you need 3 coats of exterior varnish.
-That’s because outdoor furniture is exposed to weather elements, such as rain and wind, and needs more protection.
+You need two (2) spray varnish coats for outdoor furniture.
+Outdoor furniture is exposed to weather elements and constant water and needs more protection.

 Paints